rnietoe/Training/docs/AWS/AWS Architect.md

     2. Select `EC2` as trusted entity to call AWS services on your behalf.
     3. Attach permission policy `AmazonS3FullAccess`
     4. Named as S3_Admin_Access

+    ```shell
+    aws iam create-role --role-name DEV_ROLE --assume-role-policy-document file://mypolicy.json
+    ```

+    * To attach an IAM role to an instance that has no role, the instance can be in the stopped or running state.
+    * To replace the IAM role on an instance that already has an attached IAM role, the instance must be in the running state.
 * **Identities** include users, groups, and roles.
 These are the IAM resource objects that are used to identify and group.
 You can attach a policy to an IAM identity.
 * A **Principal** is a person or application that uses the AWS account root user, an IAM user, or an IAM role to sign in and make requests to AWS.